 Recovery Garments & Products

-A balanced, healthy diet are crucial in recovery, though guidelines for breast cancer patients may be different than you’re use to.
+A balanced, healthy diet is crucial in recovery, though guidelines for breast cancer patients may be different than you're used to.
 It’s a good idea to ask your healthcare provider or a nutritionist for suggestions.
 Most of the time, diets for breast cancer patients are higher in protein.
 This nutrient-rich food can provide the energy your body needs to heal after breast cancer.
 If you don't have much of an appetite, protein shakes and supplements may be an option to help keep your protein levels where they should be.
-For most women the appropriate protein intake is approximately 50-75 gm per day.
-On average, a chicken breast that is around the size of a deck of cards, roughly contains 25 gm of protein.
+For most women, the appropriate protein intake is approximately 50-75 gm per day.
+On average, a chicken breast that is around the size of a deck of cards roughly contains 25 gm of protein.

 Exercise & Physical Therapy